Essential Tips for Sapa Trekking

-With Sapa tours especialy Sapa trekking tours, trekking through Sapa villages is main activity of the tour, so what you need to prepare to have perfect trip.
+With Sapa tours, especially Sapa trekking tours, trekking through Sapa villages is the main activity of the tour, so what you need to prepare to have a perfect trip.
 Today, we give you some tips for trekking in Sapa.

 Rain, rain, rain – Always rain